 Adjunct Senior Instructor

 Walter is an Aeronautical and Aerospace Engineer with over 38 years of experience working on the tactical and strategic elements of space transportation.
-He is developing two new aerospace engineering graduate classes for the department, one in orbital mechanics and the other in trajectory and performance.
-He will be teaching both classes when they debut in Spring 2022.
+At CSU, he teaches two aerospace engineering graduate classes, Orbital Mechanics and Trajectory and Performance, both of which he developed.

 - M.S.
 1990, San Diego State University – Aerospace Engineering